ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 #####Setup Baxter
 Rethink Robotics has [Baxter Setup](http://sdk.rethinkrobotics.com/wiki/Baxter_Setup) instructions and [Workstation Setup](http://sdk.rethinkrobotics.com/wiki/Workstation_Setup) instructions.
 #####Setup demo area
-There needs to be a table and presents within Baxter's reachable workspace
+There needs to be a table with presents within Baxter's reachable workspace along with a wall of stockings.
+Both QR codes and ar_tags were used in this project.
+QR codes can be generated online in many places.
+To create ar_tags, there are [generic samples](http://wiki.ros.org/ar_track_alvar?action=AttachFile&do=view&target=markers0to8.png) or one can generate by `rosrun ar_track_alvar createMarker`

 ![Baxter Workspace](https://raw.githubusercontent.com/ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/master/baxter_workspace_placeholder.jpeg)